Nathan-Simonnet/Fetch-my-meal/README.md

 + Enjoy your meal!

 # Additional comment
-I hardly consider a remake with an improved color contrast, and accessibility features Stay tuned!
+I hardly consider a remake, especially to improve the color contrast, and add more accessibility features.
+Stay tuned!